-The enclosed proxy, for use at the 2010 Annual Meeting of Shareholders (the "Meeting") to be held at the offices of Ropes & Gray LLP, 1211 Avenue of the Americas, New York, New York on Thursday, July 22, 2010 and any adjournments or postponements thereof, is being solicited on behalf of the Board of Directors (the "Board") of the Company.
-As used in this Proxy Statement, the terms "we," "us," "company" or "Kohlberg Capital" refer to Kohlberg Capital Corporation.
+The enclosed proxy, for use at the 2012 Annual Meeting of Shareholders (the "Meeting") to be held at the Cornell Club, 6 East 44th Street, New York, New York on Friday, June 15, 2012 and any adjournments or postponements thereof, is being solicited on behalf of the Board of Directors (the "Board") of the Company.
+As used in this proxy statement, the terms "we," "company" or "Kohlberg Capital" refer to Kohlberg Capital Corporation.

 A shareholder may also choose to vote electronically by accessing the Internet site stated on the form of proxy or by using the toll-free telephone number stated on the form of proxy.
 Without affecting any vote previously taken, the proxy may be revoked by the shareholder by giving notice of revocation to Kohlberg Capital in writing, by accessing the Internet site stated on the form of proxy, by using the toll-free telephone number stated on the form of proxy or in open meeting.
-A shareholder may also change his or her vote by executing and returning to the Company a later-dated proxy, by submitting a later-dated electronic vote through the Internet site stated on the form of proxy, by using the toll-free telephone number stated and all properly authenticated electronic votes recorded through the Internet or by telephone will be voted as directed by the Shareholder.
-All properly executed proxies received by the Board and all properly executed proxies received by the Board that do not specify how shares should be voted will be voted "FOR" the election as directors of the nominees listed below under "Proposal 1: Election of Directors" and "FOR" the current year.
+A shareholder may also change his or her vote by executing and returning to the Company a later-dated proxy, by submitting a later-dated electronic vote through the Internet site stated on the form of proxy, by using the toll-free telephone number stated on the form of proxy or by voting at the open meeting.
+All properly executed proxies received by the Board and all properly authenticated electronic votes recorded through the Internet or by telephone will be voted as directed by the shareholder.
+All properly executed proxies received by the Board that do not specify how shares should be voted will be voted "FOR" the election as directors of the nominees listed below under "Proposal 1: Election of Directors"; "FOR" the proposal to approve, in a non-binding vote, the compensation paid to the Company's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion; "FOR" the approval of an amendment to Article I of the Certificate of Incorporation of Kohlberg Capital to change the Company's name to KCAP Financial, Inc.; and "FOR" the ratification of the selection of Grant Thornton LLP as the independent registered public accountant of the Company for the current year.

 Kohlberg Capital will bear the expense of the solicitation of proxies for the Meeting.
 Solicitation of proxies may be made by mail, personal interview or telephone by officers, directors and other employees of the Company.
-The Company will also reimburse its transfer agent, American Stock Transfer & Trust Company, and the Company's banks, brokers, and other custodians, nominees and fiduciaries for their reasonable costs in the preparation and mailing of proxy materials to shareholders.
+The Company will also reimburse its transfer agent, American Stock Transfer & Trust Company, Broadridge Financial Solutions, Inc. and the Company's banks, brokers, and other custodians, nominees and fiduciaries for their reasonable costs in the preparation and mailing of proxy materials to shareholders.